tellocam/nitscheDirichletHodgeLaplace/README.md

 # nitscheDirichletHodgeLaplace
-Repository with all the code for the Hodge Laplacian with Nitsche type enforced Dirichlet boundary conditions in NGSolve.
-The content of this repository has been created in the context of a masters thesis in Computational Science and Engineering at ETHZ, by Camilo Tello Fachin.
+Repository containing the code for the Hodge Laplacian with Nitsche-type enforced Dirichlet boundary conditions in NGSolve.
+The content of this repository was created for a master's thesis in Computational Science and Engineering at ETH Zürich by Camilo Tello Fachin.
 ```
-NitscheDirichletHodgeLaplace/
+nitscheDirichletHodgeLaplace/
 ├── src/
 │   ├── __init__.py                 # Exports all submodules as the "nhl" package
 │   ├── autoDiffFunctions.py        # File with autoDiff functions for manufactured solutions